iOScheme/SwiftTrends/SwiftTrends/DynamicLookupTrend/README.md

 # Usage.
-It enables you to acces other data structure as an dicctionary.
+It enables you to access child data attriutes from an parent container without referening to the child data structure.

 Example:
 ```swift
  public struct Exercise {